agility/agilitycms-nextjs-starter-2020/README.md

 ## About This Website
-- connected to a sample Agility CMS instance to get content and pages
+- Connected to a sample Agility CMS instance to get content and pages
-- uses the `getStaticProps` function from Next.js to allow for full static site generation
+- Uses the `getStaticProps` function from Next.js to allow for full static site generation
-- supports full page management
+- Supports full page management
+- Supports preview mode
-- provides a functional structure that dynamically routes each page based on the request, loads a page template dynamically, and also dynamically loads and renders appropriate Agility CMS modules (as React components)
+- Provides a functional structure that dynamically routes each page based on the request, loads a page template dynamically, and also dynamically loads and renders appropriate Agility CMS modules (as React components)

 ### Built on Treact Components